-Taking the JLPT is an important step towards mastering the Japanese language.
-As you gear up for the big day, it’s crucial to ensure that you have everything you need to make your test experience a success.
 That’s why we’ve created the ultimate checklist of what to bring to the JLPT test center.
-From essential, we’ll guide you through the must-have items you should pack in your bag, along with some useful tips to help you stay calm and focused on the day of the test.
+From essentials to some extra things to bring just in case, we’ll guide you through the must-have items you should pack in your bag, along with some useful tips to help you stay calm and focused on the day of the test.
 So, let’s dive in and make sure you’re fully prepared and equipped to ace the JLPT!

 1. Your JLPT Test Voucher